switch2osm/switch2osm/docs/en/the-basics.md

 ![Tiles](/assets/img/tiles.png)
 The map tiles, images of (usually) 256 x 256 pixels each, are drawn (“rendered”) from a map database.

 If you currently use Google Maps, you’ll be using Google’s map tiles, hosted at google.com.
-Because the OpenStreetMap Foundation is a non-profit organisation with limited resources, you can’t just slot in the tiles from openstreetmap.org as a replacement (see the [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/){: target=blank}){: target=_blank}.
+Because the OpenStreetMap Foundation is a non-profit organisation with limited resources, you can’t just slot in the tiles from openstreetmap.org as a replacement (see the [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles/){: target=blank}).
 Instead, you can:

 * Generate your own tiles, by downloading the free OSM map database and rendering them;